Airfield Viewing Guide - RAF Scampton

 A final spot worthy of a look at Scampton is within what used to be the station housing on the South-East boundary of the airfield.
 Continue along the A1500 to the East and turn left on the roundabout onto the A15.
 Then take the first turn-off on the left into Scampton Way (this is well prior to the station entrance, so if you get to the main gate, you've gone too far).
 Follow Scampton Way to the T junction and turn left into Pollyplatt Lane.
 The lane ends at a crash gate - do not obstruct this, you can find parking by turning left here and following the road round to the right - there's a large parking area by the fence (point L).
 The fence makes photos tricky needless to say but the aircraft do taxi past only a short distance away.

 The overall attitude of the station is as mentioned previously a bit touchy - with several reports of people being moved on from areas that would cause no fuss at all at far more active stations with a frontline role.
 Accordingly be on your best behaviour and be prepared to move along and come back another day.

-There is a station museum, and the Red Arrows do host station visits from time to time - contact details above.
+There was a station museum (not any more with the station's closure), and the Red Arrows hosted station visits from time to time.

 Contributors: author, Fighter Control forum.